Word2vec: Preservation of semantic and syntactic relationships

 The word embedding approach is able to capture multiple different degrees of similarity between words.
 Mikolov et al. (2013) found that semantic and syntactic patterns can be reproduced using vector arithmetic.
 Patterns such as "Man is to Woman as Brother is to Sister" can be generated through algebraic operations on the vector representations of these words such that the vector representation of "Brother" - "Man" + "Woman" produces a result which is closest to the vector representation of "Sister" in the model.
 Such relationships can be generated for a range of semantic relations (such as Country–Capital) as well as syntactic relations (e.g. present tense–past tense).

 This facet of word2vec has been exploited in a variety of other contexts.
 For example, word2vec has been used to map a vector space of words in one language to a vector space constructed from another language.
 Relationships between translated words in both spaces can be used to assist with machine translation of new words.

 Assessing the quality of a model

-Mikolov et al. (2013) develop an approach to assessing the quality of a word2vec model which draws on the semantic and syntactic patterns discussed above.
+Mikolov et al. (2013) developed an approach to assessing the quality of a word2vec model which draws on the semantic and syntactic patterns discussed above.
 They developed a set of 8,869 semantic relations and 10,675 syntactic relations which they use as a benchmark to test the accuracy of a model.
 When assessing the quality of a vector model, a user may draw on this accuracy test which is implemented in word2vec, or develop their own test set which is meaningful to the corpora which make up the model.
 This approach offers a more challenging test than simply arguing that the words most similar to a given test word are intuitively plausible.